Horef/ct-neat-python/docs/neat_overview.rst

 <http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf>`_ is only 6 pages long, and Section II should be enough
 if you just want a high-level overview.

-In the current implementation of NEAT-Python, a population of individual :term:`genomes <genome>` is maintained.
+In the current implementation of CT-NEAT-Python, a population of individual :term:`genomes <genome>` is maintained.
 Each genome contains two sets of :term:`genes <gene>` that describe how to build an artificial neural network:

     1. :term:`Node` genes, each of which specifies a single neuron.